Alpha-Amino-3-Hydroxy-5-Methyl-4- Isoxazole Propionic Acid Receptor Components of the Anti-Depressant Ketamine Response

 - Willing to refrain from caffeine, drug and alcohol use for one week prior to each MRI session

 - Females will be included if they are not pregnant or breastfeeding and agree to utilize a medically accepted birth control method (to include oral, injectable, or implant birth control, condom, diaphragm with spermicide, intrauterine device, tubal ligation, abstinence, or partner with vasectomy).
 Women who are surgically sterile or post-menopausal with cessation of menses for at least one year are not required to use birth control.
-If a woman should become pregnant during the study, she will be excluded from the trial.

-Exclusion Criteria:
+Exclusion criteria:

-- A score on the Columbia Suicide Severity Rating Scale in the “intent” or “intent with plan” categories or judged by Dr. Krystal or Dr. Driesen to be at serious risk for suicide.
+- A score on the Columbia Suicide Severity Rating Scale in the “intent” or “intent with plan” categories

-- Current treatment with anti-psychotic medication
+- Current therapeutic treatment with ketamine

 - Insulin-dependent diabetes or non-insulin dependent diabetes that is poorly controlled